nasa/fprime/docs/HowTo/develop-subtopologies.md

 Subtopologies are topologies for smaller chunks of behavior in F Prime.
 It allows for grouping bits of topology architecture that fit together, to then be imported into a base deployment's topology.
 The use case for this is seen when working with shareable components, specifically in the form of [libraries](./develop-fprime-libraries.md).

+There are two ways that subtopologies can be created in F Prime.
+The first (native) way to do so is by hand-writing subtopologies.
+This method is less complex, but more tedious and restrictive on the capabilities of subtopologies. **This document covers hand-written subtopologies**.

+The second method of creating subtopologies is through the [Subtopology Autocoder](https://github.com/fprime-community/fprime-subtopology-tool) (also described in [a later section of this document](#the-subtopology-autocoder)).
+This method is more complex, however expands upon the feature set and capabilities of subtopologies.
+A document that details the process for creating a subtopology with it is available [at the repo for the tool](https://github.com/fprime-community/fprime-subtopology-tool/blob/main/docs/Example.md).

 *Contents*
 1. [Subtopology Structure](#subtopology-structure)
 2. [Individual File Contents](#individual-file-contents)